Fighting Debt: Financial Advisors' Daily Digest

 - Jeff Miller's Stock Exchange panel shows a bit of rare agreement on one stock.

-- Franklin-Templeton Investments offers perspective on global developments over the past month.
+- Franklin Templeton Investments offers perspective on global developments over the past month.

 - Charles Hugh Smith on bubbles blowing in Scandinavia.